Can I justify the cost?

 There are usually two reasons for automating the scanning of invoices:

-- To convert paper invoices into electronic format (usually PDF) so they can be easily stored, accessed and backed up.
+- To convert paper invoices into electronic format (usually PDF) so they can be easily stored, accessed for review and securely archived.
 Once scanned the paper invoices can be destroyed or moved offsite to long-term storage.
 In this case the invoices would be scanned after they have been entered into the accounting system.